 Check with your tax preparer about your situation, especially if you will be paid for hours worked beyond the hours required for your rv hookups.
 Tax laws are complicated and they vary from state to state.
 Unpleasant surprises at tax time should be avoided!

 For more information on finding jobs and making money on the road than I could ever cover here, I highly recommend Support Your RV Lifestyle!
 An Insider’s Guide to Working on the Road, by Jaimie Hall.
-This and other books on the RVing lifestyle are available at her website.
+Unfortunately, it is out of print, though you may be able to find a used one at Amazon.
+Other books and resources on the RVing lifestyle are available at her website.
 Click here to visit Pine Country Publishing.

 The official site for government jobs is usajobs.
 You will need to spend some time understanding how this site works, but it may be worth the trouble.
 Veterans are given special consideration for many of these jobs.